Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Yeah.

-We know where it is.
+Don't we know where it is?

-Anyone been to Dent Magic?
+Anyone be to Dent Magic?

 He's still there.